 You won’t find another act on the circuit who can do live interactive, animated comedy as well as this unique double act (But if you do, please tell them where; they’re very lonely!)

 “I defy you not to be helplessly charmed.”...The Telegraph

 “Incredibly, achingly funny.”...The Daily Mail

 Gyles Brandreth comes to the Forum with his brand new show celebrating all things theatrical.
 Be among the first to see it.

 They say all political careers end in tears.
-In Gyles Brandreth's case it's tears of laughter as the actor, author, One Show reporter, former MP and government whip returns to Barney with his new one-man show BREAK A LEG! - a celebration of all things theatrical.
+In Gyles Brandreth's case it's tears of laughter as the actor, author, One Show reporter, former MP and government whip comes to Northallerton with his new one-man show BREAK A LEG! - a celebration of all things theatrical.
 This is Brandreth unleashed on the stars he's known and the theatre stories that have made him laugh – and, occasionally, cry.
-Without hesitation or repetition (and just a touch of deviation),
+Without hesitation or repetition (and just a touch of deviation).

 Just a Minute regular Gyles delivers a dazzling afternoon of wit, wisdom, high drama, low comedy, and hilarious name-dropping.